-Soil Erosion Control Mats
+Soil Erosion Control Main Causes and Types

 - Mass Wasting: Gravity will naturally create down-slope movement of soil and sediments.
 Various factors (water, wind, human impact) speed up this process as they move materials from higher to lower elevations.